Asiye Khanum Ezzeddin Qajar: Biography

 When Fath-Ali Shah became shah, Asiye's other son, Hossein Qoli Khan, rebelled against his brother, but Asiye Khanom mediated peace between the two.
 In 1216 AH (1801), she again traveled to the holy cities and took Agha Mohammad Khan's tombstone with her.
 She is also known for renovating the Hakim Hashem School, an endowment of hers, which is why the school is also known as "Madar-e Shah" (Mother of the Shah).
 She died in 1217 AH (1802) in Tehran and was buried in Najaf.
 Throughout her life, Asiye Khanom mediated between her sons, but after her death, Fath-Ali Shah blinded his brother.

+Asiyeh Khanum Qajar, mother of Fath-Ali Shah Qajar, was one of the prominent and influential women of the Qajar era.
+She played a crucial role in the upbringing and formation of Fath-Ali Shah’s character and was recognized as a respected figure at the Qajar court.
+Throughout her life, Asiyeh Khanum was consistently held in high regard, and her wisdom and prudence made her influential in both political and family affairs.
+Her passing was a great loss for the Qajar family and particularly Fath-Ali Shah.
+Her death was not only personally painful for the shah but also had political repercussions at the court.
+As a wise mother and trusted advisor, she had always played a key role in important decision-making, and her absence left a noticeable void in the court.
+As the mother of Fath-Ali Shah, Asiyeh Khanum Qajar contributed significantly to consolidating the Qajar dynasty’s power.
+She influenced her son’s upbringing and was instrumental in strengthening familial and political relationships.
+Respected for her wisdom and prudence, her death was considered a major loss for the Qajar family.

 Titles

-Asiye Khanom was titled Um al-Khaqan (Persian: ام الخاقان) and Mahd-e Olya.
+Asiye Khanom was titled Um al-Khaqan (ام الخاقان) and Mahd-e Olya.
 After Jeeran Khanum, she was the second person in the Qajar dynasty to hold the title of Mahd-e Olya.
-Following her, Naneh Khanom Barforoush, another wife of Fath-Ali Shah, held this title, and then the wife of Abbas Mirza, followed by the mother of Naser al-Din Shah Qajar.
-After the mother of Naser al-Din Shah, no one was referred to by this title.
+Following her, Naneh Khanom Barforoush, another wife of Fath-Ali Shah, held this title, and then Galin Khanum, Abbas Mirza's wife, followed by Malek Jahan Khanum, the mother of Naser al-Din Shah Qajar.
+After Malek Jahan Khanum, no one was referred to by this title.